 Generally, most patient experiences will go like this…

-- Day 1 (soreness begins about four hours after getting braces on)
+Day 1 (soreness begins about four hours after getting braces on) We Recommend:

-- Days 2 – 7 (The most uncomfortable period of soreness)
+Days 2 – 7 (The most uncomfortable period of soreness) We Recommend:

-Once you get through the first week of braces, you’ve essentially turned the corner and it should be a smooth transition back to feeling normal.
+Once you get through the first week that you wear braces and the mild discomfort, you’ve essentially turned the corner and it should be a smooth transition back to feeling normal.

-When it’s time to get back into the orthodontist chair and get your braces adjusted, you will go through this cycle again, although it will be much less severe.
+When it’s time to get back into the orthodontist chair and get your braces tightened at your orthodontic appointment, you will go through this cycle again, although it will be much less severe.
 The first day or two you will have minor soreness that may warrant some over-the-counter pain relievers – but by the third day, you’re usually fine and back to your normal self.

 How to Stop Braces Pain

-The best way to take the edge off of braces pain is by taking an over-the-counter pain medication such as Tylenol or Advil, or whatever you usually take for headaches.
+The best way to take the edge off of braces pain while in orthodontic treatment is by taking an over-the-counter pain medication such as Tylenol or Advil, or whatever you usually take for headaches.